breakdowns/slam-mirrorbot/README.md

 - Mirror all youtube-dl supported links
 - Mirror telegram files
 - Add stickers to your pack
-- Nyaa.si and Sukebei torrent search support.
+- Nyaa.si and Sukebei Torrent search support
+- Shell and Executor support

 ## Using service accounts for uploading to avoid user rate limit
 For Service Account to work, you must set USE_SERVICE_ACCOUNTS="True" in config file or environment variables